deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 Sean dropped his bag on the coffee table and himself into the chair next to it, rubbing at his forehead as if he was trying to iron out the frown, and watched the news with them.

-Clearly, he had other things on his mind though. "…So what's he like?"
+Clearly, he had other things on his mind though. "...So what's he like?"

-"He's…actually really nice."
+"He's...actually really nice."
 Charlotte told him, keeping her tone of voice delicate and sympathetic.

 "I already knew *that*."
 Sean told her, dropping his hand into his lap and managing a weak smile.